 As the title implies, some models allow the user to heat water to a specific temperature.
-Kettles like the Bonavita have continuous settings within a range — in this case, 140° - 212° F. Others, like the Hamilton Beach offer preset options ranging from 160° F - boil in 5° F increments.
+Kettles like the Bonavita have continuous settings within a range — in this case, 140° - 212° F. Others, like the Cuisinart offer preset options ranging from 160° F - boil.
 Models like the COSORI have boil as their only option.
 As has been mentioned previously, water temperature options are primarily the province of connoisseur coffee and tea drinkers, as each leaf and bean has a preferred temperature that promotes the ideal flavor array.
 However, there are several other cooking applications that this function would help facilitate.

 With the exception of the OXO, all models in this review turn themselves off automatically when they have reached the desired temperature — or a boil — unless set to hold a particular temperature.